 Bret Baier proffered the consideration Thursday as to whether Special Counsel Robert Mueller and his team had already concluded prior to the 2018 midterm elections that there was no collusion between Donald Trump and Russia.

-Bret Baier currently serves as FOX News Channel's (FNC) chief political anchor and anchor of Special Report with Bret Baier (weeknights 6-7PM/ET), the top-rated cable news program in its timeslot and consistently one of the top four shows in cable news.
+Bret Baier currently serves as FOX News Channel's (FNC) chief political anchor and anchor of Special Report with Bret Baier (weeknights at 6-7 PM ET), the highest-rated cable news program in its timeslot and consistently one of the top five shows in cable news.
 Based in Washington, DC, he joined the network in 1998 as the first reporter in the Atlanta bureau.

-Prior to his anchor role, Baier was named Chief White House Correspondent in 2006 and covered the second term of the Bush administration.
+Prior to his anchor role, Baier was named chief White House correspondent in 2006 and covered the second term of the Bush administration.
 Before that, he served as national security correspondent covering military and national security affairs, as well as defense, military policy and the intelligence community from the Pentagon.